guylangston/git-rstatus/README.md

 > Fast recursive scan for all git repos.
 Async `git fetch && git status`

+`git-status` is a quality-of-life tool to quickly see that status of numerous project.
+It is a small/simple help unlike the larger fully-feature `lazygit`.

 ![Screenshot](./doc/screenshot-0.3.0.jpeg)

 ## Feature List - CLI